NethermindEth/agentic.city/telegram-bot/swarmer/contexts/README.md

 3. **Clear Instructions**: Provide clear guidelines for how agents should use the context
 4. **State Management**: Carefully manage any persistent state to avoid conflicts
 5. **Tool Design**: Design tools to be atomic and focused on specific operations
+6. **Security**: Implement proper validation and safety checks for dynamic capabilities

 ## Example: Creating a Custom Context